 The MLP Group S.A.
-Group is one of the leading European logistics platforms, offering clients a complete range of services, from site identification, through land acquisition, to property management.
-The unique business model is based on the "Build & Hold" strategy, which allows the Company to establish and maintain direct, long-term customer relationships.
+Group is the Parent Company for one of the leading European logistics platforms, offering clients a complete range of services, from site identification, through land acquisition, to property management.
+The unique business model is based on the "Build & Hold" strategy, which allows the Issuer Group's to establish and maintain direct, long-term customer relationships.
 As a result, the Company achieves high tenant satisfaction levels, which translates into excellent occupancy rates.